2i2c-org/team-compass/projects/managed-hubs/incidents.md

    Incident update template
    ```

-9. **Communicate when the incident is resolved**.
-When we believe the incident is resolved, communicate with the Community Representative that things should be back to normal.
+7. **Communicate when the incident is resolved**.
+When we believe the incident
+   is resolved, communicate with the Community Representative that things should be
+   back to normal.
 Mark the FreshDesk ticket as {guilabel}`Resolved`.
-10. **Fill in the {term}`Incident Report`**.
+8. **Fill in the {term}`Incident Report`**.
 The Incident Commander should do this in partnership with the Incident Response Team.
+Use the
+   messages in the slack channel to gather information about what happened when.
-11. **Close the incident ticket**.
+9. **Mark the incident as resolved**.
 Once we have confirmation from the community (or no response after 48 working hours), and have filled in the incident {term}`Incident Report`, then close the incident by:
-    - Closing the incident issue on GitHub
+    - Marking the incident as "Resolved" in pagerduty.
     - Marking the FreshDesk ticket as {guilabel}`Closed`

 [^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the {term}`Project Manager` should help you, and is empowered to delegate on your behalf.